SMT-Friendly Formalization of the Solidity Memory Model

 \paragraph{Solidity-level semantics.}

-Jiao et al.~\cite{jiao2018executable} formalize the executable operational semantics of Solidity in the K framework.
+Jiao et al.~\cite{jiao2018executable} formalize the operational semantics of Solidity in the K framework.
 Their formalization focuses on the details of bit-precise sizes of types, alignment and padding in storage.
 They encode storage slots, arrays and mappings with the full encoding of hashing.
-However, the formalization does not describe assignments (e.g., deep copy) in detail, apart from simple cases.
+However, the formalization does not describe assignments (e.g., deep copy) apart from simple cases.
 Furthermore, user defined structs are also not mentioned.
-In contrast, our semantics is high-level and abstracts away some details (e.g., hashes, alignments) to enable efficient automated verification.
-Additionally, we also focus on proper modeling of different cases for assignments between storage and memory.
-Bartotelli et al.~\cite{bartoletti2019minimal} propose \textsc{TinySol}, a minimal core calculus for a subset of Solidity, required to model some basic features such as asset transfer and reentrancy.
-Contract data is simply modeled as a key value store, without explicitly mentioning differences in storage and memory, or in value and reference types.
-Crafa et al.~\cite{crafa2019solidity} introduce Featherweight Solidity, a calculus formalizing some core features of the language.
-Data locations and reference types are not mentioned explicitly, they focus on primitive types and mention mappings briefly.
+In contrast, our semantics is high-level and abstracts away some details (e.g., hashes, alignments) to enable efficient verification.
+Additionally, we provide proper modeling of different cases for assignments between storage and memory.
+Bartotelli et al.~\cite{bartoletti2019minimal} propose \textsc{TinySol}, a minimal core calculus for a subset of Solidity, required to model basic features such as asset transfer and reentrancy.
+Contract data is modeled as a key value store, with no differences in storage and memory, or in value and reference types.
+Crafa et al.~\cite{crafa2019solidity} introduce Featherweight Solidity, a calculus formalizing core features of the language, with focus on primitive types.
+Data locations and reference types are not discussed, only mappings are mentioned briefly.
 The main focus is on the type system and type checking.
 They propose an improved type system that can statically detect unsafe casts and callbacks.
-The most closely related to our work is the work of Zakrzewski~\cite{zakrzewski2018towards}, a Coq formalization focusing on functions, modifiers and the memory model.
+The closest to our work is the work of Zakrzewski~\cite{zakrzewski2018towards}, a Coq formalization focusing on functions, modifiers, and the memory model.
 The memory model is treated similarly: storage is a mapping from names to storage objects (values), memory is a mapping from references to memory objects (containing references recursively) and storage pointers define a path in storage.
 Their formalization is also high-level, without considering alignment, padding or hashing.
 The formalization is provided as big step functional semantics in Coq.
 While the paper presents some example rules, the formalization does not cover all cases.
 For example the details of assignments (e.g., memory to storage), push/pop for arrays, treating memory aliasing and new expressions.
 Furthermore, our approach focuses on SMT and modular verification, which enables automated reasoning.